 Credit cards come with handy, free additional consumer protection, known as Section 75.
 So, if a purchase is faulty, isn’t as described or simply doesn’t turn up you can turn to your credit card provider for financial compensation as well as the retailer on any purchase between £100-£30,000.

 There is no cheaper way to borrow than with the right credit card.
 Whether you are wanting to clear existing debt or build up new debt you can borrow interest-free for well over a year with a credit card that offers 0% on purchases.
-Find the right low-cost card for you with our advanced credit matching technology.
+Find the right low-cost card for you with credit card comparison service.

 Many credit cards reward you for using them, either with money or points that you can use to buy anything from a frozen turkey to a flight to Turkey.
 Why would you shop with cash or a debit card, when for the exactly same amount of effort you could be earning rewards or cold, hard cash?

 Savvy travellers carry plastic.
 Not only does it give you extra consumer protection (Section 75 covers foreign purchases as well as domestic), a credit card will also save you money.
 When you use the right credit card abroad you don’t have to pay any commission and get the best possible exchange rate.
 Find out more about taking your plastic abroad.

 5: Build a good credit report

 A good credit report will help you buy a house, a car and get you the best interest rates on both.
 A bad one will stop you getting pretty much anything you can’t pay up front for.
 Getting a credit card and using it sensibly is the best way to build a credit record or rehabilitate a bad one.

 Some credit cards come with free purchase protection for a short period after you buy.
 This means that if the item you bought is lost or stolen within a set time – usually around 90 days – you get your money back.